Menu

 • must be issued by the National Health Service or, if provided by the regions, by accredited specialists or facilities to the issuing of SLD certification; if it is not explicitly stated in the certification, it will be your responsibility to produce appropriate written documentation, proving the qualification of the accredited specialists or facilities.
 Please note that, in order to be accepted, the diagnoses released by private (non-accredited) specialists or facilities must be validated by the National Health Service

-The certifications of SEN (Special Educational Needs), when they do not present any SLD, will not be considered and they will not allow, instead, to benefit from the services offered by the University, because they are not recognised by the current regulations related to the university path.
+The certifications of SEN (Special Educational Needs), when they do not present any SLD, cannot be accepted to benefit from compensatory tools during admission tests, because they are not recognised by the current regulations related to the university path.

 If you are a candidate holding a certification of SLD from a foreign country, you must present a legal translation of the document, translated either into Italian or into English.
 If you have any doubts about your certification, we invite you to contact us.